Oil war

-Research by Emily Meierding has characterized oil wars as largely a myth.
+Scholars have debated the extent to which oil contributes to war.
+Professor Emily Meierding has characterized oil wars as largely a myth.
 She argues that proponents of oil wars underestimate the ability to seize and exploit foreign oil fields, and thus exaggerate the value of oil wars.
 She has examined four cases commonly described as oil wars (Japan's attack on the Dutch East Indies in World War II, Iraq's invasion of Kuwait, the Iran-Iraq War, and the Chaco War between Bolivia and Paraguay), finding that control of additional oil resources was not the main cause of aggression in the conflicts.

-A 2024 study found that the presence of oil in contested territory can make states less likely to seek to acquire the territory.
+A 2024 study found that the presence of oil in contested territory can make states less likely to seek to acquire the territory, while a 2026 study found that when a newly discovered fuel resource is claimable to multiple states, the likelihood of war increases.